Fully-Automated Paper Box Assembly Machine

 This project was presented to SDC to replace existing vision-guided box spotting mechanism which utilized obsolete electronics and mechanical hardware.
 In addition, the existing machines required a complete control hardware upgrade.
 The objective was to upgrade existing machinery with state-of-the-art controls and mechanical hardware to increase reliability, repeatability, adjustability and serviceability.

 Machine vision inspection system

 Previously the folded boxes were transferred and spotted on the glued paper by a vision-guided stepper motor system with linear slides.
-Now the folded boxes would be transferred by a vision-guided scara robot.
+Now the folded boxes would be transferred by a vision-guided SCARA robot.
 The camera and robot were commercially available components.
 Adding new product types to the system was made easy by a simplified teach procedure.

 The result of the upgrades increased uptime significantly.
 Serviceability of the machines was attained allowing the machine to be run more consistently with less downtime.
-Since the machines ran more consistently then the previous machines, lees machines were required to run the same amount od production.
+Since the machines ran more consistently then the previous machines, lees machines were required to run the same amount of production.
 This also resulted in labor savings since fewer operators were required to run the machines